HeyMaslo/companion-kit/README.md

 5. Download the `google-services.json` file from the android app on firebase.
 Place this file in `./mobile/configs/app` and in `./mobile/android/app`.
 6. Copy the `current_key` and `mobilesdk_app_id` from the json file you just downloaded into the android object in the `FirebasePlatformOverrides` variable in `./config/app.js`.
 Then copy the `client_id` on line 18 to line 47 of the same app.js file.
 7. Again from the downloaded json file, copy the `current_key` and the `certificate_hash` to lines 54 and 55 of `./mobile/app.json`.
-8. In `./config/app.js` copy the url the staging dashboard has been deployed to on lines 117 and 118. (this url is linked below under "Maslo Dashboard").
-9. Create `.runtimeconfig.json` in `./server/functions` with the following:
+8. Create `.runtimeconfig.json` in `./server/functions` with the following:

 	```
 	{